 - Daytraders are better off avoiding this market, options are not daytrading instruments,

-- if you are not sufficiently committed to continuous learning and development, I also do not recommend this market, because it is the most difficult of all the stock market products (but one of the most profitable instruments).
+- If you are not sufficiently committed to continuous learning and development, I also do not recommend this market, because it is the most difficult of all the exchange traded products (but one of the most profitable instruments).

 Now, let's see who is options market for: